 Image term made up of ten squares.
 7 squares are side by side horizontally, 3 squares are on top of another vertical square named ‘one’ in the center.
 Dotted lines make an arc with the number 3 on each position of squares.

-• Does your method work for counting the number of squares in the term in position 5 ?
+• Does your strategy work for counting the number of squares in term 5?

 Image term made up of ten squares.
 7 squares are side by side horizontally, 3 squares are on top of another vertical square named ‘one’ in the center.
 Dotted lines make an arc with the number 3 on each position of squares.